soundpress/RulesOfNYC/docs/c26/index.rst

       (iii) in the case of an action involving federal or state participation, a draft EIS has been prepared pursuant to the National Environmental Policy Act of 1969 or SEQRA, respectively.

-(c) projects or activities not otherwise classified as Type I pursuant to 43 RCNY § 6-15 of this chapter directly undertaken, funded or approved by an agency prior to November 1, 1978 except that if such action is sought to be modified after November 1, 1978, which modification may have a significant adverse effect on the environment, then such modification shall be an action fully subject to the requirements of this chapter;
+(c) projects or activities not otherwise classified as Type I pursuant to 43 RCNY § 6-15 directly undertaken, funded or approved by an agency prior to November 1, 1978 except that if such action is sought to be modified after November 1, 1978, which modification may have a significant adverse effect on the environment, then such modification shall be an action fully subject to the requirements of this chapter;

    (1) such actions include, but are not limited to, those actions defined in 43 RCNY § 6-02 "Action" of this chapter;